 While year-to-date performance has bucked the trend, international stocks have been massive underperformers over the past decade.
-Even though historical underperformance has caused many investors to reduce their non-U.S. exposure, we see it as a massive opportunity.
-The reason we are optimistic is because international markets underperformance has been driven by valuation, not fundamentals.
+Even though historical underperformance has caused many investors to reduce their non-U.S. exposure, we have seen it as a massive opportunity.

+We continue to be optimistic because international markets underperformance has been driven by valuation, not fundamentals.
 U.S. companies have not been growing faster; they've been getting more expensive.
-This creates an enormous opportunity to own international stocks with similar fundamentals to the U.S., at a much cheaper price.
+This creates an enormous opportunity to own international stocks with similar fundamentals to those in the U.S., at much cheaper prices.